-The presence of PTSD in individuals who had severe and moderate COVID-19 was 48.3%; however, 38.7% of individuals without symptoms began to present criteria to develop partial symptoms for PTSD when the lowest cut-off point was considered.
+The presence of PTSD in individuals who had severe and moderate COVID-19 was 48.3%; however, 38.7% of individuals without symptoms began to present criteria to develop partial symptoms for PTSD when the lowest point was considered.

-All the individuals evaluated in our study had the moderate and severe form of COVID-19 and required hospitalization in a hospital ward or in the ICU.
-The presence of PTSD after hospitalization for COVID-19 may be due to their experience in the context of hospitalization during the pandemic, in which they needed to be isolated in a hospital bed, they experienced the physical impacts of the disease, exposure to invasive procedures and had a constant fear of death.
+All the individuals evaluated in our study had moderate and severe forms of COVID-19 and required hospitalization in a hospital ward or the ICU.
+The presence of PTSD after hospitalization for COVID-19 may be due to their experience in the context of hospitalization during the pandemic, in which they needed to be isolated in a hospital bed, experienced the physical impacts of the disease, exposure to invasive procedures and had a constant fear of death2.